jedisct1/libsodium-doc/public-key_cryptography/authenticated_encryption.md

-This function writes the authentication tag, whose length is `crypto_box_MACBYTES` bytes, in `c`, immediately followed by the encrypted message, whose length is the same as the plaintext: `mlen`.
+This function writes the authentication tag, whose length is `crypto_box_MACBYTES` bytes, in `c`, immediately followed by the encrypted message, whose length is the same as the plaintext `mlen`.

 `c` and `m` can overlap, making in-place encryption possible.
-However do not forget that `crypto_box_MACBYTES` extra bytes are required to prepend the tag.
+However, do not forget that `crypto_box_MACBYTES` extra bytes are required to prepend the tag.

 ```c